Here are the general guidelines governing copyright to Sir Winston Churchill’s works, images and audio recordings found on or linked to this website.

 In the usual way, any use of copyright material for commercial publication requires a license issued by Curtis Brown Group Ltd, the literary agents who represent the Estate of Sir Winston Churchill and handle all copyright permissions.

-By far the simplest method is to visit their permission request site here and use their online permissions portal to submit your request.
+The method to have your request reviewed is to visit their permission request site here and use their online permissions portal to submit your request.

 For a guide on ‘Fair Use’ in the United States and ‘Fair Dealing’ in the United Kingdom, see this page.

 Get the Churchill Bulletin, delivered to your inbox, once a month.